 Whether you take out a private or federal loan, you should be careful about over-borrowing.
 You also want to make sure you understand the terms of your loan, which can differ depending on the type of loan you have.

-Federal loans often have more-flexible repayment plans.
+Federal loans can have more-flexible repayment plans.

 These plans include a standard repayment plan with a fixed monthly payment; a graduated repayment plan, where payments begin with a lower amount and gradually get higher; and an extended payment plan, where your payments can either be fixed or graduated.